TejasCThakare/GAN_Based_Mutli-Exposure_Model/README.md

 # HDR-GAN: Multi-Exposure HDR Image Generation

-A Generative Adversarial Network for synthesizing multiple exposure images from a single LDR input using conditional adversarial training with heavy L1 reconstruction loss.
+A Generative Adversarial Network for synthesizing multiple exposure images from a single LDR input using conditional adversarial training with L1 reconstruction loss.
 This model is trained on multi-exposure HDRGS dataset with 5 exposure levels per scene.

 ## Installation